nirav-gajera/skill-sync-ai/README.md

 # 🚀 SkillSync.ai

-**SkillSync.ai** is an AI-powered resume and job description matcher & cover letter creator built with **Laravel 12**, **React**, and **Inertia.js** — empowering job seekers and hiring teams to instantly assess resume relevance, identify skill gaps, and improve hiring efficiency.
+**SkillSync.ai** is an AI-powered platform for analytics, resume-job matching, interview preparation, and cover-letter creation, built with **Laravel 12**, **React**, and **Inertia.js** — empowering job seekers and hiring teams to instantly assess resume relevance, identify skill gaps, prepare for interviews, and create tailored cover letters to improve hiring efficiency.

 ---
 ## 🔗 Demo